stfc/PSyclone/doc/developers.rst

 clean (up-to-date), which can result in halo exchanges.
 Note that this is not the case for the modified field, it does not need its halo to be clean, however, at the moment a halo exchange is added in this case.
-This unecessary halo exchange will be removed in a future release of PSyclone.
+This unnecessary halo exchange will be removed in a future release of PSyclone.

 Cell iterators: Discontinuous